gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 # Software & Hardware used for training:

+In order to get the best learning from the lab I have decided to use my own GPU enabled hardware to do the learning instead of using AWS Udacity ready made image.

+I have used the following hardware:

-Lenovo Yoga 520 laptop (i7-8550U CPU @ 1.8GHz 15GB Memory)
+* Lenovo Yoga 520 laptop (i7-8550U CPU @ 1.8GHz 15GB Memory)
-NVIDIA GEFORCE 940MX (2GB Memory 384 CUDA cores)
+* NVIDIA GEFORCE 940MX (2GB Memory 384 CUDA cores)

+And the following OS/Drivers:

-Ubuntu 16.04 LTS
+* Ubuntu 16.04 LTS
 * NVIDIA Drivers 390.30
 * NVIDIA CUDA 8.0
 * NVIDIA cuDNN 5.1

-choose not to use Anaconda, you must install the following frameworks and packages on your system:
+And the following frameworks and packages:

 * Python 3.x
 * Tensorflow GPU 1.2.1
 * NumPy 1.11